alexmcdoodz/POLF1/README.md

 # POLF by Alex McDonald and Charlotte Stick

 ## Intro
 Our game idea was to combine features from pool and mini golf, as we felt that neither game idea allowed us to fully demonstrate all the features needed for higher level marks.
-The concept is that the player has to hit all of the pool balls into the golf hole, using the cue to move them, in the least amount of strokes.
+The concept is that the player has to hit all of the pool balls into the golf hole, using the cue ball to move them, in the least amount of strokes.
 If you hit the cue ball into the hole, it is a foul and you lose a life.

 ## Task breakdown